Dear Sir, I would like to know whether a senior-level employee ( Manager and above who have served for 10 plus years ) can be retrenched?

 Greetings!

-Hence simply giving one month notice or one month pay in lieu of notice period would not serve any purpose.
-Atleast three months notice would be required to shift his employment suitably, because getting a suitable job in a required place would be very difficult.
+Therefore, simply providing one month's notice or one month's pay in lieu of the notice period would not be sufficient.
+At least three months' notice would be necessary to allow him to transition his employment adequately, as finding a suitable job in a specific location can be very challenging.

-So, every management should look this matter from the shoes of the employee who has put a long reliable service with them, before cut back.
+Hence, every management team should consider this matter from the perspective of the employee who has devoted many years of reliable service before making cutbacks.

-If I said anything wrong, seniors, pls guide me.
+If I have misspoken in any way, seniors, please guide me.

 Regards,